What makes for an exceptional school?

 Deep learning happens when students are challenged.
 Our curriculum is centered around this idea, and there is no better manifestation of challenge than AP and post-AP coursework.

-BASIS Curriculum students perform exceedingly well on AP exams compared to peers in the U.S. and students around the globe.
+BASIS Independent students perform exceedingly well on AP exams compared to peers in the U.S. and students around the globe.

 From academic competition wins and sports victories to alumni successes

-BASIS Curriculum students excel in the world's top colleges and universities.
+BASIS Independent students excel in the world's top colleges and universities.

 by the numbers*